Inedo/inedo-docs/Content/proget/sca/vulnerabilities/howto.md

 However, you can also set global compliance rules allowing you to block any package with unassessed vulnerabilities.

-Navigate to "Administration Overview" and select "Policies (ProGet 2024 Preview Feature) under "Global Components".
+Navigate to "Administration Overview" and select "Package Policies & Rules" under "Global Components".

 Then select "edit" on the right of "Global" policies.

 ![Edit Policies](/resources/docs/proget-policies-edit.png){height="" width="50%"}

-Under the "Vulnerability Rules" category, select "edit".
-Now select the "General" tab and under "unassessed vulnerabilities" select "Non-Compliant".
+Under the "Vulnerabilities Rules" category, select "edit".
+Now select the "General" tab and under "Unassessed vulnerability" select "Noncompliant".
 Then select "Save".

 ![Unassessed Rule](/resources/docs/proget-policies-noncompliant.png){height="" width="50%"}